anonfaded/fadeboard/README.md

 ## ⬇️ Download

-Download the apk file from the [releases](https://github.com/anonfaded/fadeboard/releases/tag/v2.0).
+Download the APK file from the [releases page](https://github.com/anonfaded/fadeboard/releases/tag/v2.0).

 ## ⏬ Install

-Right now there isn't any launcher so you won't see any icon of the app on your homescreen, you just need to enable the keyboard from the `keyboard settings` of your device.
+Currently there is no launcher so you won't see any icon of the app on your homescreen, you just need to enable the keyboard from the `keyboard settings` of your device.
 The process is same for all android devices, titles or locations might vary.

 1. Open the `settings` of your device.
 2. Go to `Language and keyboard`.